Tokenibis/ibis-backend/README.md

 # Ibis Backend API

-This is the application backend for the Token Ibis application.
-It is implemented as a REST API using the Django REST framework.
-Currently, the default database backend is SQLite.
+This is the Django backend for the Token Ibis application.

 __This code is currently in BETA__